-Everton manager David Moyes will hope to have in-form striker Beto available for selection for Saturday’s Premier League clash with West Ham United at the London Stadium.
+Everton manager David Moyes will have to cope without in-form striker Beto available for Saturday’s Premier League clash with West Ham United at the London Stadium.

 The 28-year-old scored his fifth goal in six games during the Toffees’ 2-1 derby defeat to Liverpool last weekend before being withdrawn in the second half following a clash of heads with Ibrahima Konate.